 This course 2Q4V leads to PGCE(M)QTS.
 The significance of different teacher training qualifications can be found here

 WLTSA enables you to choose your host school at application.
-If there is a teaching vacancy in your school and they are keen to retain you, you can be employed for the following year without the post being advertised.
+If during the training year there is a teaching vacancy in your school and they are keen to retain you, you can be employed the following year without the post being advertised.
 By becoming a WLTSA trainee, all our 43 primary schools could employ you this way; we operate a pool.